From Experiments to Expertise: Scientific Knowledge Consolidation for AI-Driven Computational Physics: Platform design and scale validation

 Lattice constants for 114 materials agree with experiment at 1.02\% mean absolute error (MAE), consistent with established PBE benchmarks~\cite{PhysRevB.79.085104}.
 Band gaps for 68 non-metallic compounds show 1.76~eV MAE, dominated by the expected PBE underestimation.
 All 42 metals were correctly identified; five strongly correlated insulators ($\alpha$-Sn, CdO, VO$_2$, LaMnO$_3$, CoO) were predicted metallic --- known semilocal-DFT failures, not agent errors~\cite{mori2008bandgap,cohen2008limitations}.
 The agent recorded a median of 3 insights per material, searching prior knowledge 4.2 times and recording 3.2 times on average --- confirming that the platform's nudge-based knowledge bookkeeping integrates naturally into the calculation workflow without explicit user instructions.

-\paragraph{Cross-engine and agent validation.} To verify engine and model agnosticism, we deployed GPT~5.4 (OpenAI) with ORCA~6.1.1~\cite{neese2020orca} for 98 molecular geometry optimizations (Extended Data Fig.~2), among which 91 molecules completed successfully.
-Bond lengths for the reference-backed raw-ORCA-converged subset agree with spectroscopic references at MAE = 0.0069~\AA{} (0.52\%), and bond angles at MAE = 0.51$^\circ$, consistent with established hybrid-DFT geometry benchmarks~\cite{buehl2006geometries,mardirossian2017thirty}.
+\paragraph{Cross-engine and cross-model validation.} To verify engine and model agnosticism, we deployed GPT~5.4 with ORCA~6.1.1~\cite{neese2020orca} for 98 molecular geometry optimizations (Appendix Fig.~\ref{edfig:orca}), of which 91 completed successfully.
+Bond lengths for the reference-backed raw-ORCA-converged subset agree with spectroscopic references at MAE $=$ 0.0069~\AA{} (0.52\%), and bond angles at MAE $=$ 0.51$^\circ$, consistent with established hybrid-DFT geometry benchmarks~\cite{buehl2006geometries,mardirossian2017thirty}.
 The seven final failures comprise two agent-declared failures despite converged raw outputs, three missing or non-terminated last-output cases, and two explicit last-attempt error terminations.

-\subsection{Knowledge transforms a complex workflow}
+\section{Knowledge transforms a complex workflow}

-\subsubsection{The learning curve}
+\subsection{The learning curve}

 The 135-material validation demonstrates competence on routine computational tasks.
 The more demanding test is whether accumulated knowledge helps when task complexity exceeds what pre-training alone can handle --- when parameters must be coordinated across multiple codes, failure modes are undocumented, and physical judgment is required at multiple steps.
 We chose the anomalous Hall conductivity (AHC) of bcc iron as the testbed: a quantum-mechanical transport property~\cite{RevModPhys.82.1539} whose computation requires a six-step pipeline coupling two simulation codes (QE and Wannier90~\cite{pizzi2020wannier90}), with a large parameter space where many settings require non-trivial physical reasoning.
 Even experienced practitioners require significant trial and error; the literature value is approximately $-751$~S/cm~\cite{yao2004ahc}.